elastic/apm-agent-go/docs/reference/configuration.md

     observability:
   product:
     apm_agent_go: ga
-products:
-  - id: cloud-serverless
-  - id: observability
-  - id: apm
 ---

 # Configuration [configuration]

-Adapt the Elastic APM Go agent to your needs with one of the following methods—​listed in descending order of precedence:
+Adapt the Elastic APM Go agent to your needs with one of the following methods— listed in descending order of precedence:

 1. [APM Agent Configuration via Kibana](docs-content://solutions/observability/apm/apm-agent-central-configuration.md) (supported options are marked with [![dynamic config](images/dynamic-config.svg "") ](#dynamic-configuration))
 2. In code, using the [Tracer Config API](/reference/api-documentation.md#tracer-config-api)